tipishev/python_debugging_workshop/README.md

 ### Walking

-Having a broom helped, but now we see a different error and can finally use a debugger.
-There are different ways to start it.
-In this example we can put a hardcoded breakpoint in our code right before the player enters the main corridor.
+Having a broom helped, but now we hit a different error and can use a debugger.
+There are a few ways to start a debugger, depending on how much control you have over soure code.

+* hardcoded breakpoint in code
+  - `import *db; *db.set_trace()` where `*db` is your favourite debug
+*

 _type `import pdb; pdb.set_trace()` right above `player = main_corridor(player)`_